bbartling/wasm-in-the-smart-building-iot-box/ahu-system-air-mgmt/README.md

 # ahu-system-air-mgmt

-Let's make an algorithm where you feed in data of the AHU VAV system to adjust VAV box MIN air flow setpoints.
+AHU VAV system to adjust VAV box MIN air flow setpoints based on real occupancy counts of people in space via 62.1.

 ## Mechanical Engineer Take Off
-TODO make writeup about engineer take off requirements which needs to happen first before any IoT work or interaction with the BAS.
-There needs to be some sort of upfront mechanical HVAC engineer take off to come up with ASHRAE 62.1 params. https://tayloreng.egnyte.com/dl/tjSgwpRxaN/Zone_Ventilation_Calculation_Tool.xlsx_
+Mechanical engineer can do take-off's of existing VAV system design and then optimized for latest ventilation code requirements.
+This is a Taylor Engineering tool to assist with the take off of the existing HVAC design: https://tayloreng.egnyte.com/dl/tjSgwpRxaN/Zone_Ventilation_Calculation_Tool.xlsx_

 ## Py Script
+TODO make write up about how code works and could work in IoT edge device.

 ## TODO
 * convert to Rust and WebAssembly with WASI environment?